chaimain/asgardpy/CONTRIBUTING.md

 We use [Sphinx](https://www.sphinx-doc.org/en/master/index.html) to build our API docs, which automatically parses all docstrings of public classes and methods using the [autodoc](https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html) extension.
-Please refer to autoc's documentation to learn about the docstring syntax.
+Please refer to autodoc's documentation to learn about the docstring syntax.